Seeed-Studio/wiki-documents/docs/reTerminal-hardware-interfaces-usage.md

 The device with I2C address **0x60** is the encryption co-processor

+#### Usage on Buildroot image

+- Works as above

+#### Usage on Yocto image

+- I2C is not enabled when turned on.
+It only works with **modprobe i2c-dev** after each boot.
+This will be updated once it is fixed.

 ## RTC

 The in-built RTC on the reTerminal is based on **NXP Semiconductors PCF8563T** and uses a **CR1220 battery** to power it on.
 It has a low backup current; typical 0.25μA at VDD = 3.0 V and a temperature = 25°C. It can be used for projects where you need to implement time keeping functions.